mtlong29/MySite/_posts/blog/2016-06-15-using-jekyll.md

 ## Posts for Nearly Everything

-Within each blog post there is a <a class="fancyLink" href="http://yaml.org/" target="_blank">YAML</a> front matter block that will be processed by Jekyll as a special file.
+Within each blog post there is a <a href="http://yaml.org/">YAML</a> front matter block that will be processed by Jekyll as a special file.
 In order to communicate to Jekyll add three dashes before and after the front matter.
 Below is an example:

 {% highlight bash %}
 ---